benlavender/homelab-docs/guides/Linux/guides/NetworkManager.md

 At default `NetworkManager` updates `/etc/resolv.conf` with the nameservers provided by the connections.
 There is no cache unless another library is used.

+## MDNS:

+Multicast DNS is supported by the way of the `systemd-resolve` plugin only.
+Both registering and or resolving `.local` names is supported when configured.

 ## Example configuration files:

 > ℹ️ **Note:** Ensure to reload NetworkManager after making configuration changes.